Table of Contents

 Creating effective MLS listings is crucial for standing out in the competitive real estate market.
 By following these tips, you can attract buyers, streamline the appraisal process, and highlight your property’s best features.
 Here’s a comprehensive guide on how to post the most effective MLS listing, including what information to include, what pictures to take, necessary disclosures, and more.
 We will be focusing on three specific aspects of an MLS listing.

-Detailed Property Description
+1. Detailed Property Description

-The property description is your chance to tell a compelling story about the home, but also to dispense relevant information about the property, market, neighborhood and town.
+The property description is your chance to tell a compelling story about the home, but also to dispense relevant information about the property, market, neighborhood, and town.
 This allows both a potential buyer and the appraiser to see where this property falls within the real estate market.
 Here’s what to include:

 Unique Selling Points and Recent Upgrades: Highlight what makes the property stand out.
 Mention features like a newly renovated kitchen, spacious backyard, or energy-efficient windows.
 List any recent renovations or upgrades, such as a new roof, updated HVAC system, or remodeled bathroom.
 This is also crucial information that allows the appraiser to determine the condition and quality of the respective property.

-Room Counts and Square footage: Provide specifics on the number of bedrooms, bathrooms, and total square footage.
+Room Counts and Square Footage: Provide specifics on the number of bedrooms, bathrooms, and total square footage.
 Mention any special rooms like a home office or gym.
-A good realtor will distinguish between above grade square footage and below grade square footage; essentially, they will provide a breakdown of all the finished areas and specify where they are located within the home.
+A good realtor will distinguish between above-grade square footage and below-grade square footage; essentially, they will provide a breakdown of all the finished areas and specify where they are located within the home.
 They will also specify if any of the square footage is located in an outbuilding or in an area that is not connected to the main house.
 This not only helps the potential buyer but also the appraiser in determining an accurate estimation of the Gross Living Area.
-Not all finished areas are part of the Gross Living Area, for example a finished basement is not considered to be part of the GLA.
+Not all finished areas are part of the Gross Living Area, for example, a finished basement is not considered to be part of the GLA.

 Location: This is one of the most important variables affecting a property.
 Include details about the neighborhood, such as proximity to schools, parks, public transportation, and shopping centers.
 A property’s location isn’t just limited to where it is within a town or a neighborhood.
 Specific things access to water, such as lakefront or waterfront properties also matter since they come with access and with views.
 In more urban areas, a condominium unit’s floor location and floor level are significant because the city views in those cases are factors that a buyer might consider.
-This is where a good realtor will also provide essential disclosures such as any potential influences like power lines, train tracks or easements that might be in place.
-This helps the buyer and helps the appraiser in understanding what external factors may be affecting a property and a neighborhood’s sale prices.
+This is where a good realtor will also provide essential disclosures such as any potential influences like power lines, train tracks, or easements that might be in place.
+This helps the buyer and the appraiser understand what external factors may be affecting a property and a neighborhood’s sale prices.

 Project Information: If the subject property is a condominium unit or part of a Planned Unit Development, the project information is very important for both buyers and appraisers.
 For a condo unit, things such as the condo fee and what it covers are significant.
-For subdivisions and PUDs, information regarding the Homeowner’s Association, such as fees or restrictions, also affect the appraisal.
+For subdivisions and PUDs, information regarding the Homeowner’s Association, such as fees or restrictions, also affects the appraisal.
 In more urban areas, parking spots, whether assigned or deeded, need to be disclosed properly.
 A realtor should also note the details of common areas, special assessments if there are any, or any legal issues that might be affecting the project.

 Mandatory Disclosures: Transparency is key to building trust and avoiding legal issues.
-Additionally, disclosures can, and do provide, essential context for all the other aspects of a property.
-Disclosures to do with property conditions, such as known issues like plumbing problems, roof leaks, repair concerns etc., help the buyer in making an informed decision.
-Informational on environmental, health and safety hazards are of the utmost importance, as there are often legal considerations surrounding them.
+Additionally, disclosures can and do provide, essential context for all the other aspects of a property.
+Disclosures to do with property conditions, such as known issues like plumbing problems, roof leaks, repair concerns, etc., help the buyer in making an informed decision.
+Informational on environmental, health, and safety hazards are of the utmost importance, as there are often legal considerations surrounding them.
 A realtor should always disclose information to do with legality, permits, asbestos, lead paint, proximity to flood zones, etc.

-High-Quality Photos
+2. High-Quality Photos

 High-quality photos are essential in depicting a property faithfully and truthfully.
 In an MLS listing, the photographs are the medium by which both buyers and appraisers judge a property.
 Here are some tips:

-Floor Plans, Virtual Tours and Videos
+3. Floor Plans, Virtual Tours and Videos

 Conclusion